All About Shadows

 Core Shadow

-Since no light reaches the surface starting at the terminator line and going past 90 degrees, that's the Core Shadow Area, which in this example would be totally black.
+Since no light reaches the surface starting at the Terminator Line and going past 90 degrees, that's the Core Shadow Area, which in this example would be totally black.

 Setup 2